MiroHel96/Portfolio/creating-portfolio.md

 2. Hosting a server from Upcloud

+3. DNS records and domain name which points to your server (Name Cheap)

+## Virtual Machine

+I had already installed virutal machine to my pc.
+My main purpose Is to use it to control my Upcloud server.
+The virtul machine was used to generate SSH-key for Upcloud.
+Instructions for SSH-key generation can be found from here: [Generate SSH key](https://www.ssh.com/academy/ssh/keygen**).

+## Hosting a server from Upcloud

 I will be creating a simple portfolio, therefore I do not need great amount of power for the server.
 The following specs should be more than enough, I can later scale my server if needed.